-You need to attend an Orientation Workshop which covers Security, Occupational Health & Safety, and Equal Opportunity requirements of the University.
+You need to attend an Orientation Workshop which covers Security, Work Health & Safety, and Equal Opportunity requirements of the University.
 Book yourself into the next available course which suits your work schedule.

 At Bedford Park campus, Security staff are available 24 hours a day, 7 days a week and can be contacted on ext.
 12880 or email email@example.com.
 Refer to Personal safety and security on campus for further information.

 If you are located at another campus, discuss the safety and security arrangements and requirements with your supervisor.